This post may contain affiliate links, from which we earn an income.

 If you love taking your holidays in mountains and walking, then head to the Pyrenees for some amazing hiking routes!

-This Pyrenees hiking tour was planned for people travelling in a motorhome or camper with wild camping stops detailed on the map.
+This Pyrenees hiking tour was planned for people traveling in a motorhome or camper with wild camping stops detailed on the map.

 You can also follow this route in a car.
-You’ll get the same amazing Pyrenees hiking trails and spectacular scenery plus and the opportunity to plan and book your overnight hotel stays in advance.
+You’ll get the same amazing Pyrenees hiking trails and spectacular scenery plus the opportunity to plan and book your overnight hotel stays in advance.

 How to Get To the Pyrenees